A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Savonia (North and South) is a very rural region.
 There are vast lakes and forests as far as the eye can see.
 A great place to see seals!

-This region in western Finland boasts numerous archipelagos and islands.
-The coastal landscape combined with the maritime cultures offer postcard memories.
+This region in western Finland has numerous archipelagos and islands.
+The coastal landscape, together with its maritime cultures, evokes postcard-perfect scenes.

 Region of Finland's capital, Helsinki!
-This is Finland's most densely populated region, from which the main roads, railways and airlines depart.
+It is Finland's most populous region and the starting point for the main road, rail and air routes.
 It is the country's economic and cultural center.

-Finland has been and continues to be recognized for its innovative and highly convincing education system.
-It focuses on condensed learning where everyone can find their place and succeed.
-Find out more about education.
+Finland has long been recognized for its innovative and highly compelling education system.
+It focuses on streamlined learning where everyone can find their place and succeed.
+Learn more about education.

-Finnish people are neutral at first glance, but have a heart of gold.
-They may not say hello to you in the morning, so as not to disturb your privacy.
-In 1906, they became the first people in Europe to win the right to vote, regardless of gender.
+Finns are neutral at first glance but have a heart of gold.
+They may not say hello in the morning so as not to disturb your private sphere.
+In 1906, they became the first people in Europe to obtain the right to vote regardless of gender.

 Finns love nature and their breathtaking landscapes.
-They will roam their territory summer and winter alike, with scrupulous respect for nature.
-Vast forests and crystal-clear lakes encourage relaxation and tranquility.
-Find out more about nature.
+They roam their country summer and winter alike, while scrupulously respecting nature.
+Vast forests and crystal-clear lakes promote relaxation and tranquility.
+Learn more about nature.

 There are over 3 million saunas in Finland!
-Saunas purify the body and help you relax.
-The aim is to spend 10 minutes in a sauna ranging from 80° to 130°, then jump into the nearest water (shower, frozen lake, Baltic Sea).
-Find out more about saunas.
+The sauna helps purify the body and helps you relax.
+The aim is to stay 10 minutes in a sauna at between 80° and 130°, then throw yourself into the nearest body of water (a shower, a frozen lake, the Baltic Sea).
+Find out more about the sauna.

 Finnish education is the envy of many, because it is excellent and of very high quality.